 The LL.M. in Health Law is a graduate program for individuals who have completed a J.D. and are seeking to develop an expertise in health care law.
 The program primarily serves two groups: 1) those who do not have extensive experience in legal practice but want to eventually practice in health care law, and 2) legal practitioners from other specialty areas seeking to increase their exposure to health care law.
 The program places strong emphasis on research under the close supervision of faculty.
-Students are encouraged to complete scholarly writing, attend seminars and participate in directed research projects.
+Students are encouraged to complete scholarly writing, attend seminars, and participate in directed research projects.

 Candidates must complete 24 credit hours, including a master's thesis of publishable quality, and may take up to six credit hours of directed research and six credit hours of graduate level coursework within the University outside the School of Law in approved, relevant disciplines.
-Students may choose to participate in the program full-time in one year, or part-time in two years.
-For more information on the LL.M. in Health Law program, please contact Amy Sanders, Executive Director, Center for Health Law Studies, 314- 977-8176 or amy.sanders@slu.edu.
+Students may choose to participate in the program full-time for one year, or part-time for two years.
+For more information on the LL.M. in Health Law program, please contact the Executive Director, Center for Health Law Studies.